uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

   - `55_support_groups`:
     - benefits
     - why/when it is useful
-    - suitable if user is feeling isolated
+    - suitable if user feels isolated
   - `56_reluctance_to_seek_help`:
     - advice and considerations for when patient does not want help [from both caregivers and patient perspective]
     - about compulsory hospital admission (legality)